BinWang01/Capstone-Project/Data-Management-Skills-Assessment.md

-# Data Management Skills Appraisal
+# Data Management Skills Assessment

 ## What I Know: Strongest Competencies, Skills, and Knowledge
 The skills in the Data Management domain have some overlap with the Data Analytics domain.
 I have two main strengths in both domains: